grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "They fired at us first, Chips.
 Owen was probably hit in the first barrage."

-"But he wasn't fuckin' dead, was he Hemi?
+"But he wasn't fuckin' dead, was he, Hemi?
 He was not fuckin' dead.
-And She fuckin' knew it --- we _all_ knew it Hemi.
+And she fuckin' knew it --- we _all_ knew it Hemi.
 And as soon as we knew it, we should have aborted the fuckin' dive and saved fuckin' Owen!"

 "You know she could never turn over this boat like that."

 "_That_ is why that's the fuckin' _hard_ call Hemi.
 That's the actual fucking burden of command."
 Chips was breathing hard through her nostrils, barely able to keep the binoculars raised, and repeatedly interrupting her scanning arc of the horizon and beginning again.
 "You're guilty too, Hemi Howell.
 Don't fuckin' think this is all on fuckin' Percy.
 You could have easily aborted the dive."

 Hemi looked off at the ocean.
 "But I did not.
 I made the decision I did in the moment.
 Aborting the dive did not even occur to me.
-I did what I was supposed to do as the Deck Boss."
+I did what I was supposed to do as deck boss."

 "And that right fuckin' there is why I'm leaving this fuckin' boat.
-I respect you Hemi, and I like workin' with you.
-But this boat is hers from fuckin' bridge to fuckin' keel, and she's a fuckin' stubborn piece of fuckin' dried shit the odor of which is foulin' the fuckin' air of my whole fucking life right now.
-Yours too...
-Fuck."
+I respect you, Hemi, and I like workin' with you.
+But this boat is hers, from fuckin' bridge to fuckin' keel, and she's a fuckin' stubborn piece of fuckin' dried shit the odor of which is foulin' the fuckin' air of my whole fucking life right now.
+Yours, too...fuck."

 Hemi looked through the sextant and adjusted it with slow, smooth motions, watching the bright star in the finder fall from the sky to meet the rising black pool of the horizon line.
-He noted their position on his clipboard, and climbed silently down off the bridge.
+He noted their position on his clipboard and climbed silently down off the bridge.

 [//]: # (----- invisible character break)